sourcehut-mirrors/chawan/doc/architecture.md

 question; then it would be easier to just replace the entire GC in one of the runtimes.

-So instead, we hook into the QuickJS cycle collector (through a custom patch).
+So instead, we patch a hook into the QuickJS cycle collector.
 Every time a JS companion object of a Nim object would be freed, we first check if the Nim object still has references from Nim, and if yes, prevent the JS object from being freed by "moving" a reference to the JS object (i.e. unref Nim, ref JS).

 Then, if we want to pass the object to JS again, we add no references to the JS object, only to the Nim object.
 By this, we "moved" the reference back to JS.

 This way, the Nim cycle collector can destroy the object without problems if no more references to it exist.
-But also, if you set some properties on the JS companion object, it will remain even if no more references exist to it in JS for some time, only in Nim. i.e. this works:
+But also, if you set some properties on the JS companion object, it will remain even if no more references exist to it in JS for some time, only in Nim. i.e. this
+works:

 ```js
 document.querySelector("html").canary = "chirp";